FTBTeam/FTB-Guides/common/src/main/resources/assets/ftbguides/guides/en_us/viewing_files.md

 ## Items

+For convenience, FTB Guides provides a book item, item ID `ftbguides:book`.
+This is intended to be used as a trigger for opening a guide.

+You can set the guide ID on any item (doesn't need to be the FTB Guides book item) by holding the item, and using the `/ftbguides setguide <id>` command.
+This set the data component `ftbguides:guidebook` to the given ID.

-Any item with the top-level NBT string tag `ftbguides:page` will open the viewer to the value of that tag when right-clicked.
+Right-clicking any item (again, doesn't need to be the FTB Guides book item) which has the `ftbguides:guidebook` component will open the viewer to the page ID of that component, as if the `/ftbguides open ...` command were run with that argument.

 ### Mod Developers

-You are completely free to create your own guide book items, setting up the appropriate NBT when constructing your itemstack for your creative tab.
+You are completely free to create your own guidebook items, setting up the appropriate data component when constructing your itemstack for your creative tab.
+The data component can be accessed in Java via `ModItems.GUIDE_BOOK`, and is of type `GuideBookData` (note that this is a record rather than a simple string to make future extensibility easier).
+E.g.

+    ItemStack stack = new ItemStack(ModItems.BOOK.get());  // or some other item stack.set(ModItems.GUIDE_DATA.get(), new GuideBookData("mymod:index_page"));

 ### Modpack Developers

-As a convenience, FTB Guides also provides a guidebook item (with no NBT by default), which pack developers can use (e.g. by adding recipes for, or using mods like KubeJS to create instances).
-This guidebook item dynamically colors itself based on the value of the `ftbguides:page` NBT tag (specifically, the _namespace_ of the page ID referred to).
+As a convenience, FTB Guides also provides a guidebook item (with no data component by default), which pack developers can use (e.g. by adding recipes for, or using mods like KubeJS to create instances).
+This guidebook item dynamically colors itself based on the value of the `ftbguides:guidebook` component (specifically, the _namespace_ of the page ID referred to).
+You are also welcome to use any other item, although something resembling a book is recommended...